-This policy will be reviewed every year.
-At every review, the policy will be shared with the governing body.
-The review will be supported by an annual risk assessments, as appropriate that considers and reflects the risks pupils face online.
+This policy will be reviewed every two years.
+At every review, the policy will be shared with the governing board.
+The review will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.